thejoelpatrol/macpaint_file/README.md

 A MacPaint file format translator.
 Convert MacPaint PNTG files to PNG, and vice-versa.
+Uses [Atkinson dithering](https://beyondloom.com/blog/dither.html) for color and grayscale input PNGs.

 If you use this, please submit your MacPaint files to www.macpaint.org!